Community = Health & Social Equality for All

 Blood Ties’ membership, the board of directors, and volunteers are drawn from members of the HIV/AIDS and Hepatitis C communities, people with lived experiences as well as committed, caring members of the general public.

 Formerly AIDS Yukon Alliance, we have been providing HIV education and support since 1993.
 In 2001, we started providing Hepatitis C education and support along with our HIV services and became Blood Ties Four Directions Centre to reflect this purpose.
+A naming competition was held amongst people who access the agency and Blood Ties Four Directions Centre was chosen as well as the current logo.

 In 2013, the board and staff of Blood Ties Four Directions Centre met to discuss future directions for the organization and to identify and focus our cause and mission for the next 10 years.
 We created a vision for our community including a new mission and statement of values (stated above).
 This new mission reflects our vision for a healthy community and moves our work into addressing the broad social determinants of health that leads to health and social vulnerabilities and inequities while continuing to respect our agency’s roots in HIV and Hepatitis C prevention and support.